lighttransport/nanolog/README.md

 # nanolog, Nanoscale logging library in C++11

-nanolog is a simple, portable and nanoscale logging library in C++11. nanolog uses fmtlib for formatted logging.
+nanolog is a simple, portable and nanoscale logging library in C++11. nanolog uses pprintpp or fmtlib for Python-like formatted logging(`{}`).

 ## Features

 * Faster compilation time. nanolog itself uses very small amount of template code.
+  * Default uses pprintpp backend, which is fast to compile.
+  * fmtlib backend is also provided.
 * Thread-safe. nanolog logging is a thread-safe.

+nanolog is good if you want faster C++11 compile time, but don't want absolute performance of logging output.
+(e.g. graphics, raytracing, machine learning.
+An application where non-text debugging is primarily used)

 ## Supported platform